View Richard Torrington's Obituary on HeraldTribune.com and share memories

 Jan 18, 1974 - Feb 21, 2020

-Survived by his wife, Marcy and their four children, Ryleigh, Christopher, Quinton, and Miranda.
-Parents, Beverly and Kennedy, and his siblings, Robert, Wendy, and Christine.
+Survived by his wife Marcy and their children Ryleigh, Christopher, Quinton, and Miranda.
+Parents Beverly and Kennedy Torrington.
+Siblings Robert, Wendy, and Christine.